PDXChinese/pdxchinese.github.io/_pages/mentoring.md

 permalink: /mentoring/
 feature_row1:
   - title: "Hui Du"
     excerpt: "<p>Hui holds degrees in Statistics and CS from Tsinghua and U-Chicago, having been a data scientist since 1998.
-She is passionate about education and giving back to her community, including working as volunteer Chinese teacher, serving in PTA board, helping to run NPOs and hosting a large social media group to support local community.</p>"
+She is passionate about education and giving back to her community, including working as volunteer Chinese teacher, serving in PTO board, helping to run NPOs and hosting a large social media group to support local community.</p>"
   - title: "Frances Ippolito"
     excerpt: "<p>Frances currently works for the federal government as a Patent Judge.
 Before that, she was a patent attorney, working with many start-ups.
 Before law school, she was a high school chemistry teacher.
 She still enjoys meeting many of the local high school students when she interviews them for her college.</p>"
   - title: "Zhunquin Wang"